 It is not an easy job and that is why many people of the younger generation have stopped gathering olives for olive oil and just buy it from the supermarket.
 There still are many people though that do, using new modern ways to collect them compared to the older generations, which have made it easier, faster, and in some cases healthier.
 By January or February, either you have finished collecting the olives or you are too late.
 If there are any renovations that need to be done with our houses or businesses it will be started now if not already.

-If your interested: one of the oldest Olive trees in the world is in Corfu.
+If you are interested: one of the oldest Olive trees in the world is in Corfu.
 Estimated to be 1200 years old.
 It is in Strogggili Corfu if you what to check it out.

 In February we have a holiday called Tsiknopempth, which means Grill Thursday.
 On this day, everyone will either go out or grill at home with a lot of friends and family eating basically only meat.